mpirnat/pyohio-static-website/src/pages/sponsors/prospectus.md

 ### Swag Bag - $3000 (limit 1)

-* Your logo will appear conference swag bags
+* Your logo will appear on conference swag bags
 * All benefits of Platinum Sponsorship

 ### Lanyard - $3000 (limit 1)